indrode/zsh-custom/README.md

 ## Setting up .zshrc

-In the `.oh-my-zsh` directory, replace `custom` with the a clone of this repository.
+In your `~/.oh-my-zsh` directory, replace `custom` with the a clone of this repository.

 	rm custom
 	git clone git@github.com:indrode/zsh-custom.git custom